|

 unusually pretty tune for some superb lyrics.
 It has nice chord progressions.

-is too familiar to be fully appreciated because so often the pretty verses are not done.
+song that is too familiar to be fully appreciated because so often the pretty verses are

 A-24 Somebody Else Is Getting It;